Natural Medicine for

 What Causes Cold and Flu Headaches?

-What’s a Good Cold and Flu Remedy?
+What’s a Good Natural Cold and Flu Remedy?

 No viruses should be taken lightly.
 If the cold or flu symptoms don’t resolve quickly, seek medical advice from your healthcare professional.